SharpenYourSword/peoplestring-parse.js/README.md

     url: 'https://marysmith.com' })
 ```

-A peoplestring can a name, an e-mail address, as well as a URL.
+A peoplestring can contain a name, an e-mail address, and a URL.

 ```javascript
 assert.deepStrictEqual(